Donders-Institute/rdm-wiki/docs/5_Processing/6_FAIR.rst

 Another important way that you can improve the :bdg-info:`FAIR`-ness of your research data is to version your analysis scripts and other documents.
 As you've just read on the previous page, you should version your analysis scripts and log the changes in a document so that the thought process underlying changes to your analyses are tracked.
-Doing these extra steps can not only save you time (i.e. by documenting the results of different approaches, ensuring that these can be tracked), but also make your data more *Interoperable* since others can see everything that you tried and continue from there.
+Doing these extra steps can not only save you time (i.e. by documenting the results of different approaches, you can avoid repeating analyses because you forgot the result), but also make your data more *Interoperable* since others can see everything that you tried and continue from there.

 Enrich with Metadata
 ================